What Is an AI Workflow? Beginner Guide With a Real 3-Step Example

 The Feedback Loop: Moving Beyond Linear Steps

 A common mistake is thinking an AI workflow is a straight line.
-High-performance workflows use a Feedback Loop.
+More structured workflows use a Feedback Loop.
 If your review reveals a recurring logic error, don’t just fix the text—go back and rewrite your initial prompt.

-• Loop: Input → Output → Review → Prompt Update → Final Output.
+Input → Output → Review → Prompt Update → Final Output

 AI workflow feedback loop illustrating the single-variable refinement method for improving output through prompt iteration